MaskedRPGFan/Auto-Reading/README.md

 ## Introduction

-Automatically read all books from player inventory using hotkey or spell.
+SKSE plugin that automatically read all books from the player's inventory with a hotkey or spell.
 Lets you decide what type of book you will read.

 ## Features

-* ➡️ Auto reading of all books from player inventory using hotkey.
+* ➡️ Automatically read all books from the player's inventory with a hotkey.
-* ➡️ Auto reading of all books from player inventory using spell.
+* ➡️ Automatically read all books from the player's inventory with a spell.
 * ➡️ Ability to choose the type of book to automatically read: normal book, skill book or spell book.
 * ➡️ Ability to eat spell tomes after read.
 * ➡️ Track the number of auto-read books.